mikumikudice/beeplusplus/README.md

         - [ ] frontend (still deciding)
         - [ ] backend
 ### Documentation
-Status: work in progress (completed)
+Status: work in progress (33% completed)
 - [ ] Tutorial
 - [x] Code commenting
-- [ ] External code documentation
+- [ ] Additional code documentation

 ## Principles of Design
 The design is simple.
 We must grant 4 things, the item above is more important than the below one and so on.